rsvim/rsvim.github.io/docs/manual/command_line_interface/initialization.md

 ## 1. Loading Environment Variables

-Reads the environment variables and initialize all Rsvim constants.
+Reads the environment variables and initialize all internal constants.

 ## 2. Processing CLI arguments